CarlMurray/bliss-pp1/README.md

 # Bugs/Issues
 Debugging and troubleshooting were done constantly throughout development, however there were a number of noteworthy issues:
 - During development, the site was tested on an iPhone XS Max to check responsiveness.
-It was noted that the Newletter Subscribe CTA and Contact Form CTA were not displaying the correct styling compared to the Chrome Dev Tools Inpector, and did not have the correct border radius.
+It was noted that the Newsletter Subscribe CTA and Contact Form CTA were not displaying the correct styling compared to the Chrome DevTools Inspector, and did not have the correct border radius.
 After further experimentation and testing, a solution was found on Stack Overflow (https://stackoverflow.com/questions/20640182/iphone-overriding-all-of-my-styles-on-an-inputtype-submit).
 The cause of the "bug" relates to how Safari on an iPhone renders `<input type="submit">` and was fixed by adding "-webkit-appearance:none;" to the element's CSS rule.
 - When testing the site on Firefox, it was observed that images in the main content cards were significantly smaller in size than intended.
 This was fixed by changing the `width` property of the `img` to `max-width`.
 - As the site was tested on different browsers and devices, it was noted that the dotted `<hr>` element joining content cards was appearing as square/rectangular dashes rather than circular dots on iOS browsers.
 Unfortunately there is currently no natively supported solution for this problem so it was left as is, with the intention of replacing the dots with an SVG in future. (https://stackoverflow.com/questions/11280676/how-to-create-dotted-border-with-round-dots-in-webkit-browsers)
 - When testing on different browsers, it was observed that the font weight of the Navigation Links appeared heavier in Safari than in Chrome and as intended.
 It was found that this is due to the rendering engine of Safari and there is no solution for this "issue".
 Adding `-webkit-font-smoothing: antialiased;` made a minor visual improvement.
 - The site was tested on a 42" LG Smart TV experimentally.
 The native LG web browser does not render certain elements and styles correctly and browser support is limited.
 Designing for smart TVs was outside the scope of this project but future revisions may address this functionality.
-- During deployment, an attempt was made to setup CloudFlare on the site, however this was unsuccessful.
-It is believed that there were issues with DNS records and Nameservers, along with lengthy DNS propogation that prevented this from functioning as intended and as such the initiative was abandoned and deemed unecessary for this project.
+- During deployment, an attempt was made to set up CloudFlare on the site, however this was unsuccessful.
+It is believed that there were issues with DNS records and Nameservers, along with lengthy DNS propagation that prevented this from functioning as intended and as such the initiative was abandoned and deemed unnecessary for this project.

 # Deployment
 - A DNS record for a subdomain of my portfolio, carlmurray.design, was created for this project.